 Nootropics describe a broad classification of drugs or compounds with cognitive enhancing properties with minimal side-effects appropriate for long-term use — the scientific nomenclature for "smart drugs."
-Learn more about the science and research around nootropics.
-As an overview, however, nootropics work through three main pathways:

-Memory, Stamina, and Motivation.
+Attributes: Memory, Stamina, and Resilience.

-Energy, Clarity, and Flow.
+Attributes: Energy, Clarity, and Flow.

-Relaxation, Restfulness, and Rejuvenation.
+Attributes: Relaxation, Restfulness, and Rejuvenation.

 I can attest that I certainly did feel a good deal sharper and focused than I'm accustomed to.
 It's a headspace I wouldn't mind occupying more often."